eseverett/CXLS_Interlocks_Docs/source/user_documentation/Hutch-1_ionizing_radiation.rst

         pressed.
 This beacon is also on the Vault-1 Control protocase.
       - :red-cell:`Beacon Color`
-    * - The orange beacon indicates that one of the O2 meters isreading below 19% oxygen
+    * - The orange beacon indicates that one of the O2 meters is reading below 19% oxygen

         levels.
       - :orange-cell:`Beacon Color`